slewis74/Dominion/README.md

 ```

-**But wait, there's more!!!**  You don't need to write those yourself, Realm.EntityFramework contains not only the DbContextExtensions implementation shown above, ready for you to ignore.
-Why ignore it?
-Because you don't need to even call it yourself!
-There a WithEventPublisherOnMaterialized registration extension, so you just need to do the following.
+**But wait, there's more!!!**  You don't need to write those yourself, Realm.EntityFramework contains not only the DbContextExtensions implementation shown above, it contains a WithEventPublisherOnMaterialized registration extension, so you don't even need to worry about the DbContextExtensions yourself, you just do the following

 ```csharp
     builder.RegisterType<DbContext>()